enkidevs/curriculum/sql/ddl/alter/add-trigger-1.md

 ---
 ## Practice

-Complete the following syntax such that the *trigger* name 'integrity' prohibits deleting a record from the `pokemons` table if there are any matching records in the `region` table.
+Complete the following syntax such that the *trigger* named 'integrity' prohibits deleting a record from the `pokemons` table if there are any matching records in the `region` table.

 ```sql
 CREATE TABLE region (